This adult male cheetah was always happy to see me, but he still demands respect.

 Mesmerised – a game show with a difference – 1992 – where the contestants were hypnotised to ‘muck it up’ for the general amusement of the audience.
 25 years later, the format re-emerged as You’re Back in the Room, but by then, the idea was stale.
 Still, I did it first…

-Standing by Cecil Rhodes grave at the World’s View in the Matopos Hills, Zimbabwe – 1988.
-Another dream realised.
-So beautiful, with so much amazing history.
+Cecil Rhodes grave at the World’s View in the Matopos Hills, Zimbabwe, 1988.
+So beautiful, with an amazing but troubled history.

 Masai Mara, Kenya, 1987.
 Cheetah on my car.
 They are such beautiful animals and remind me that the glory of Creation is in it’s diversity and perfection.
 (And I’m not even religious!)

 Jersey, Summer Season 1988, with my old Rolls Royce.
 I loved that car – it was the best tour bus ever.
 We travelled together for 7 years, up and down motorways, to every major theatre in the north of England and even to London, and in all weathers.
 Goodness knows how many miles I did, but it was in the tens of thousands, and it always got me there on time.

 INDIA – the most fascinating place I have ever been to.
 In 2014/2015 I was invited to give lectures at ten universities in India, including Bits Pilani University in Goa (pictured.)
 My trip took me to New Delhi, Vadodara, Gujarat, Jodphur, and Mumbai.
 Most of the students I encountered were doing two degrees at the same time and studying from 7.00am to 10.00pm.
 Sixty million Indian students are in university education.